 A dozen years ago, a random soldier solved the mystery of the Twelve Dancing Princesses’ nightly adventures, married the eldest princess, and became heir to the kingdom.
 The problem?
 He turned out to be a complete bastard.

 This is the story of what happened next, complete with meddling hedge-witches, sisterly solidarity, and justice finally served.

 “Twelve Sisters” is a sequel to the Grimm Brothers’ fairy tale, “The Twelve Dancing Princesses” (aka “The Worn-Out Dancing Shoes” or “The Shoes that Were Danced to Pieces”).
-The story works on its own but I think it’s more meaningful if you read the original fairy tale first.
+The story stands on its own but you may want to read the original fairy tale first.

-“The Legendary Garrett Girls” is about a pair of barkeep sisters trying to outwit legendary real-life conman Soapy Smith in Gold Rush Alaska.
+“The Legendary Garrett Girls” is about a pair of barkeep sisters scrambling to outwit legendary real-life conman Soapy Smith in Gold Rush Alaska.